gazebosim/gz-physics/tutorials/03_physics_plugins.md

 Conceptually, the physics plugin can be viewed from two sides of its interface: user vs. implementation.

 Each physics engine provides access to different features implemented by the Ignition Physics engine.
-The interface is made possible through the \ref ignition::plugin "Ignition Plugin" library, which instantiates \ref ignition::physics::Feature "Features" in \ref ignition::physics::FeatureList "FeatureLists" and supplies pointers to the selected engine.
+The interface is made possible through the \ref gz::plugin "Ignition Plugin" library, which instantiates \ref gz::physics::Feature "Features" in \ref gz::physics::FeatureList "FeatureLists" and supplies pointers to the selected engine.
 This "user side interface" makes the Ignition Physics library "callable" from other Ignition libraries.

 The implementation side interface handles specific implementations of each `Feature`.